Chord chart: Slash notation

 Slash notation is a form of purposely vague musical notation which indicates or requires that an accompaniment player or players improvise their own rhythm pattern or comp according to the chord symbol given above the staff.
 On the staff a slash is placed on each beat (so that there are four slashes per measure in 4/4 time).

 Slash notation and rhythmic notation may both be used in the same piece, for example, with the more specific rhythmic notation used in a section where the horn section is playing a specific melody or rhythmic figure that the pianist must support, and with slash notation written for the pianist for use underneath improvised solos.

 Nashville notation

-Nashville notation or Nashville Number System is a method of notating chord changes using numbers based on scale degrees, in lieu of chord names.
-For example, in the key of C-Major, the chord D-minor-seventh can be written as 2−^{7}, 2m^{7}, or ii^{7}.
+Nashville notation or Nashville number system is a method of notating chord changes using numbers based on scale degrees, in lieu of chord names.
+For example, in the key of C major, the chord D minor seventh can be written as 2−^{7}, 2m^{7}, IIm^{7} or ii^{7}.

 "The musicians in Nashville use the Nashville Number System almost exclusively for conveying a song's structure and arrangement in the recording studio."

-In Nashville Notation, the chord numbers map to the chord built diatonically on each scale degree in the Major key -- or the closest relative Major key -- of the song.
+In Nashville notation, the chord numbers map to the chord built diatonically on each scale degree in the major key or the closest relative major key – of the song.